 Our business structures have real substance.
 They reflect commercial and economic reality, as well as applicable legal requirements.
 For example, we will establish an entity in a country where our oil and gas resources are located, or where we have a refinery or manufacturing site.
 Consequently, we will pay and collect taxes in this country in accordance with its laws and regulations and in line with the value that our operations generate.

 Some of the countries in which we have a presence are considered to offer significantly lower tax rates than those offered by most other countries.
 These are commonly known as ‘low tax jurisdictions’.

 There is no standard definition of a low tax jurisdiction.
 Our 2021 disclosures include details of our activities in countries where the statutory tax rate is less than 15%.
-We have used 15% as it aligns with the minimum taxation threshold used by the OECD within its base erosion and profit shifting (BEPS) rules.
+This is the minimum taxation threshold applied by the OECD as part of its base erosion and profit shifting (BEPS) Pillar Two model rules.

 Where we do have a presence in a low tax jurisdiction, we do so for commercial reasons, including:

 In line with our responsible tax principles, we do not use these locations for tax avoidance, or support their use for this purpose by others we work with, for example, suppliers or our joint venture partners.
 Our ongoing programme of corporate simplification is intended to simplify our overall structure and when possible, remove bp entities in low tax jurisdictions.